y2737924daohegua/corber/pages/frameworks/vue.md

 title:  "Vue"
 ---

-Vue support is limited to vue-cli webpack users.
+Vue support is limited to [vue-cli](https://github.com/vuejs/vue-cli) Webpack users. corber will detect vue-cli projects and run accordingly.

-corber will detect vue-cli projects and run accordingly.
-The following custom changes are required to your Vue application.
-The CLI will warn you if anything is missing.
+The following changes to your Vue application are required:

 - In `config/index.js`, `assetsPublicPath` must not have a leading slash.
 - If you want to enable `cordova.js` and plugins in livereload, you will need to run: